-As with mass storage, the importance of having access to the network is that this may be where the original data values reside.
+As with mass storage, the importance of having access to the network is that this may be where the original data values reside. "itdt" - 2010/11/2 - 12:12 - page 203 - #229

 A programming language will allow us to work with these hardware components to perform all manner of useful tasks, such as reading files or documents from a hard disk into RAM, calculating new values, and displaying those new values on the computer screen.